-I regularly post salad pics on Instagram (@thrivingjane), and people often comment how tasty and interesting they look.
+I regularly post salad pics on Instagram (@thrivingjane), and people often comment on how tasty and interesting they look.
 So I wanted to write a blog about producing great vegan salads without a lot of effort and planning.
 This is a vegan salad recipe for people like me who want to eat well, but aren’t good at the planning.

 There isn’t, of course, one vegan salad that is the best.
-It depends on your preferences, what you have available, now hungry you are.
+It depends on your preferences, what you have available, how hungry you are.
 The perfect vegan salad will be different depending on how you answer these questions.

 Before I start to make a salad, I ask myself a few questions:

-• What have I got available?
+- What have I got available?

-• How hungry am I?
+- How hungry am I?

 So, let’s look at each of these in turn.